TEACHER, TRAVELLER, TALKER: A tribute to Peter McSheffrey

 He carried our relationship when I moved to Alberta, through email and Skype whenever he could.
 He came to visit when I went home for the holidays, to talk about work and world and ways.

-And boy, did my Uncle Peter EVER have ways.
+And boy, did Uncle Peter ever have ways.

 First and foremost, Peter was a giver — a giver of time, money, interest and friendship.
 He was a compassionate volunteer at home and abroad, and spent seven years as a treasurer for SOS Children’s Villages.
 He coached a handful of youth recreational soccer programs and still rarely missed family lunches on Sundays.